Boxersteavee/website/src/content/docs/about/index.md

 - Piano
 - Networking
 - Volunteering with Beaver Scouts
-- Hiking and Camping with Explorer Scouts
+- Hiking, Camping and other fun stuff with Explorer Scouts
-- ...and loads more
+- ...and loads more!!

+<sub>Published 18th January 2025</sub>